-The Kindle Fire range has been a success story for Amazon.
+The Kindle Fire lineup has been a success story for Amazon.
 It all started with the original Kindle Fire, but Amazon has upgraded and overhauled its Android offerings since then.
-The Kindle Fire HDX comes in two sizes (with a 7-inch or an 8.9-inch screen) and it plugs you directly into Amazon’s world of content.
+With its most recent Fire tablets, Amazon has dropped the Kindle name altogether.

-Feedback on the devices has been generally positive.
-However, even the most popular products have a downside and, beyond being limited to Amazon’s content offerings, there are a few Kindle Fire HDX problems you may encounter.
-We also deal with some common Kindle Fire HD problems.
-Below are solutions and workarounds to try and help you get past them.
+While feedback on the devices has been generally positive, even the most popular products have a downside and, beyond being limited to Amazon’s content offerings, problems can arise, whether you have a Kindle Fire HDX, the old Kindle Fire HD or a newer Fire tablet.
+Below we have some possible solutions and workarounds to try and help you get past them.

 Issue: Kindle Fire stuck on logo

 Quite a few people have run into issues with their Kindle Fire HD tablet refusing to start up properly — it gets as far as the logo and gets stuck.
 Restarting the device simply takes you as far as the logo again.
 There are forum posts about this problem going back a few years now and some of our readers recently asked about it in the comments.